Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Methods

 is met.
 In this work, $\epsilon=1.0 \times 10^{-2}$ is used.
 Note that the change in the total energy is smaller than a millihartree when we changed the criterion to $1.0 \times 10^{-7}$.
 The tensor multiplication of $P$ is defined as

 where the Einstein summation is implied.

 Note that this purification technique can only be applied to two-electron systems~\cite{McCaskey:2019, Arute:2020}.
-Although we here consider a 10-electron system, the reduced density matrix in our current work can be purified, as the fragment calculation for DMET involves a two-electron system.
+Although we here consider a 10-electron system, the RDM in our current work can be purified, as the fragment calculation for DMET involves a two-electron system.
+More analysis of the purification method applied to the experimental results can be found in Supplementary Note 4.

-In our preliminary investigation, two-particle reduced density matrices with large errors are largely improved by the density matrix purification.
-However, total energies of all points in this work are not improved, as the errors in them are very small.
-To understand the performance of the density matrix purification method in this regime, we study the dependency of the purified energies on the accuracy of the individual expectation values.
-In particular, we explore $\langle XZ\rangle$, $\langle ZX\rangle$, $\langle X_0\rangle$, and $\langle X_1\rangle$, whose ideal simulated values are extremely small.
-We find that the finite values measured via experiment have a significant effect on both the resulting energy and the success of the density matrix purification.